-Instructions for applying for the Readiness Package grant
+Instructions for applying for the Readiness Package Grant

 • Support to the DA to nominate a suitable NIE candidate to navigate the accreditation process of the Fund.
 This includes workshops, meetings and other relevant stakeholder consultations as relevant.